khwang0/COMP2045-2324PA3/readme.md

 * Q & A: [Discord](https://discordapp.com/channels/1004554070083776672/1004554070083776678)
 * Assignment Website: [GitHub](https://github.com/khwang0/COMP2045-2324PA3)
 * Due:
-  * UAT Due: 23:59pm 20/11/2023 (Monday midnight)
+  * UAT Due: 23:59pm 23/11/2023 (Thursday midnight)
   * Programming Due: 23:59pm 4/12/2023 (Monday midnight)
 * Download the demo program: [here](demo.jar)
 * Download everything from the assignment: [here](https://github.com/khwang0/COMP2045-2324PA3/archive/refs/heads/master.zip)
 * Partnering rule: In this assignment, you are allowed to partner with another student to complete the coding part of the assignment with the following rules apply:
   * The student you have partnered must also be taking COMP2026/COMP2046 in this semester.
   * Each student may partner with at most one other student.
-  * Students who are in partner should work together physically at lab with our lab machines for most of the time.
+  * Students who are in partners should work together physically at the lab with our lab machines for most of the time.
 You need to report the date/time/location of your working session.
 We may audit that with our machine login time when necessary.
-  * Maximum score of the assignment is 100.
-If you partner with another student, the maximum score will be **80**.
+  * The maximum score of the assignment is 100.
+If you partner with another student, the maximum score will be **95**.
   * For students retaking this course, partnering with another student is highly encouraged and your maximum score will not be capped.
   * **UAT is an individual task**.
-You should not discuss with your partner about the UAT before the UAT due.
+You should not discuss with your partner about the UAT before the UAT due-date.
-  * If you think you are one of the top students, simply ignore about this partnering rule.
+  * If you think you are one of the top students, simply ignore this partnering rule.